That is right. You will have fewer page views in those one-to-two seconds, decrease customer satisfaction, and see fewer conversions.

 Click Audit to see the list of resources with transfer size and the cache time-to-live (TTL).

 When your site does not have the correct HTTP cache headers on the server, site speed is affected and slows down.

 Many site owners struggle with leveraging browser caching, especially when it occurs on resources you do not control.

-For example, if your audit shows a third-party ad network as a cache issue, there is nothing you can do as it is not a resource you control.
+For example, if your Audit shows a third-party ad network as a cache issue, you can do nothing as it is not a resource you control.

 TTFB is the total amount of time browsers need to wait before receiving the first byte of a response request.

 It refers to how long it takes for a page to start loading.
 The metric is made up of the Redirection Duration + Connection Duration + Backend Duration and is a key indicator of web performance.

 A slow TTFB might result in website visitors only seeing a blank page while the browser waits for your server to respond.

 Requests for your web page from users are sent to the server.
 The server, in turn, generates an appropriate response and sends back your page resources to the user.